Bladder Infections & UTI in Cats

 Give 2x the recommended dosage for 1 week or until the bladder infection wanes, then resume normal dosage as a wellness program.
 If your vet has prescribed antibiotics, you may want to increase probiotic dosage by 3-4x twice per day if possible to allow for a healthy balance of intestinal flora to support your cat's immune system during and after your cat's bladder infection.

-A cat urinary tract infection problems affect a cat’s lower urinary system and often prevents the bladder from emptying the right way.
-Often there can be a number of clinical symptoms.
+Cat urinary tract infections usually affecting the lower feline urinary system and often prevents the bladder from emptying the right way.
+Often, there can be a number of clinical symptoms.
 Very often the culprit is Feline Lower Urinary Tract Disease (FLUTD).

 Symptoms of FLUTD (cat urinary tract infection symptoms) include frequent or painful urination, bloody urine and frequent licking of the urinary opening.
 One key to treating FLUTD is to determine the root cause.
 If the cause of the cat's urinary infection cannot be determined, the cat is considered to have cystitis (bladder inflammation).

 CAUSES OF CYSTITIS (BLADDER INFLAMMATION)

 - Stones (bladder or urethra)

 - Urethral plug (accumulation of debris from urine)

 - Cat has trouble urinating (zero, little, staining, or loss of control)